-- To identify, among roughly 25,000 eMERGE III participants, rare variants with presumed major impact on function of around 100 clinically relevant genes.
+- To identify, among roughly 25,000 eMERGE III participants, rare variants with presumed major impact on function of approximately 100 clinically relevant genes.

 - Assess phenotypic implications of these variants by leveraging well-validated EMR data or selective in-depth phenotyping of variant carriers.

 - Report actionable variants to patients, potentially their families (as feasible and appropriate), and their clinicians, with appropriate consent and education.

 - Assess health impact, cost-effectiveness, and ethical, legal and social implications (ELSI) of reporting these variants on a broader population scale for patients, clinicians, and healthcare institutions.

 In this third phase, eMERGE will also continue previous aims:

 - Develop and/or refine genomic CDS tools and make them available for clinical use.

 - Enable integration of genomic findings into EMRs for clinical research and care.

 - Engage and educate IRBs, health system leaders, EMR vendors, and other stakeholders in implementing genomic medicine in clinical care.

 - Develop new technologies and allow for discoveries in genomic medicine.